 i) Traps Underground.
 Underground traps shall be provided with accessible and removable cleanouts, except for separate "P" traps into which floor drains, urinals and other fixtures with removable drain strainers discharge.

 j) Building (House) Traps.
 No trap shall be installed at the base of a soil or waste stack or in a building drain.

-1) Traps which depend upon the action of movable parts for their seal.
+1) Traps that depend upon the action of movable parts for their seal;

 2) Full "S" traps.
-Exception: Water closet and similar fixtures which depend on self-siphonage for their proper operation.
+Exception: Water closet and similar fixtures that depend on self-siphonage for their proper operation;

 6) Fixtures with concealed interior partitioned traps.
 Exception: Fixtures with integral traps constructed of vitrified earthenware and penal institutional fixtures with integral traps constructed of ferrous material.

 l) Double Trapping.
 No fixture shall be double trapped.

 (Source: Amended at 38 Ill.
 Reg.
 9940, effective April 24, 2014)